 Line items with low delivery goals

 Line items with very low goals do not begin to deliver immediately and may have fluctuating delivery over its lifetime.
-A low delivery goal would result in a daily goal of of approximately 24 impression.
+A low delivery goal would result in a daily goal of of approximately 24 impressions.

 Applying this frontloading factor to our running example we get the serving goals illustrated in Chart 4.